Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 ### 3) Calculate Signature
 1. Derive a signing key from your AWS secret access key, date(YYYYMMDD), region, service.
-Pseudocode for deriving a signing key:
+This is the pseudocode for deriving a signing key:
 <pre class='code'>
 <code>kSecret = your secret access key
 kDate = HMAC("AWS4" + kSecret, Date)